12 October 2023

 Work experience in the computing sector

 A degree in computer science is not enough to ensure you’ll get a graduate job.
 It might sound savage, but it’s true!

 It’s so, so important to get work experience in computer science while you’re still at university.
-Getting a placement or internship will improve significantly your chances of getting a graduate roles - and there are two reasons why…
+Getting a placement or internship will improve your chances of getting graduate roles significantly – and there are two reasons why…

 Graduate recruiters are a little like trainspotters, but they’re looking for talented students, not trains.
 They search high and low for the best students to join their business.